-From the beginning, Lura Lovell and the board of advisors realized how important it was to cultivate relationships with the people and organizations they would fund.
-Both Lura and Ann invested countless hours working together with nonprofits – sharing expertise, building relationships and exploring opportunities – before funding specific projects or programs.
+When David and Lura Lovell decided to establish a family foundation in 1994, they were motivated by the simple desire to “do some good” with their money.
+From the beginning, Lura Lovell and the Board of Advisors realized how important it would be to cultivate relationships with the people and organizations they would fund.
+Both Lura and her daughter Ann Lovell invested countless hours working together with nonprofits – sharing expertise, building relationships, and exploring opportunities – before funding specific projects or programs.

 Opportunities Present Themselves

 “We also need to accept that real change happens slowly over time and takes a lot of work.”
 Ann likes to quote her great-aunt, Theodora Winton Youmans, an early suffragette who helped women gain the right to vote.
-In 1919 she said “the careless world will probably continue to think that women’s suffrage just happened, that it was ‘in the air.’
+In 1919 she said, “The careless world will probably continue to think that women’s suffrage just happened, that it was ‘in the air.’
 But we know that the changes in the opinions of society which made it possible are the result of ceaseless, unremitting toil.”